1. Why do banks have to be supervised?

 The global financial crisis, which commenced in 2007, revealed and accentuated fundamental weaknesses in international financial markets.
 In response to these weaknesses, international standard-setting bodies such as the G-20, the FSB and the BCBS announced various initiatives, strategies, and new or amended requirements and standards.
 The PA continuously monitor these developments, and incorporates them into its supervisory approach as and when deemed appropriate.

 The legal framework for the regulation and supervision of the banking sector in South Africa comprise three tiers:

-Tier 3: Banks Act, Co-operative Banks Act and Mutual Banks Act directives, circulars and guidance notes.
+- Tier 3: The Banks Act, Co-operative Banks Act and Mutual Banks Act directives, circulars and guidance notes.

-The BSD’s approach to regulation and supervision of the domestic banking system is also informed by, inter alia, the following legislation:
+The PA’s approach to regulation and supervision of the domestic banking system is also informed by, inter alia, the following legislation:

 - the South African Reserve Bank Act, 1989 (Act No. 90 of 1989),

 - the Financial Intelligence Centre Act, 2001 (Act No. 38 of 2001),